Hengle/Folkvangr/README.md

 Emphasis will be placed on character animation, cinematography, story, and visual stylization.

 ## Production Status
-The project is currently in the pre-vis stage.
+The project is currently in the later pre-vis stage, moving into creating models and blocking.
 There is a script, some concept art, breakdowns, and documentation that can be used for reference.
-However, I am open to alternative suggestions, designs, or input from others.
+However, I am receptive to alternative suggestions, redesigns, or input from others.

 The project is being self-financed until a pitch can be made on Kickstarter.
 Nobody is expected to work for free or to commit long-term without compensation.
 If the campaign goes through, any funds that don't go towards taxes or necessary expenses will be used directly for hiring.